 Researchers have noted that a diet rich in magnesium may help children with ADHD pay attention, focus and learn better.
 Foods with magnesium include beans, seeds, whole grains, almonds and other nuts.

 Inadequate iron in the diet, especially in the early years of life, is associated with poor cognitive development.

-In other words, when iron deficiency exists during early years of brain development, the brain may not reach its full intellectual capacity.
+In other words, when iron deficiency exists during early brain development, the brain may not reach its full intellectual capacity.

-An iron deficiency can have additional far-reaching consequences, such as poor immunity, fatigue, and poor learning in children.
+An iron deficiency can have additional far-reaching consequences, such as poor immunity, fatigue, and poor learning later in life.

 Too much iron can be harmful, so a healthcare professional can help you get the dosage right.

 Iron supplementation in children with ADHD who are not iron-deficient may not be effective.

 You’ll also want to optimize iron sources in the diet.

 Like iron, zinc is involved in brain development, nerve communication and other activities of the brain.

 In children with ADHD, poor zinc status has been linked to inattentiveness (but not impulsivity or hyperactivity).